 There are museums to enjoy, whiskey distilleries to visit and wildlife species to discover.
 These could include The Cromarty Courthouse, Hugh Miller's Cottage and Museum and The Groam House Museum, The Black Isle Brewery and Glen Ord Whiskey Distillery in Muir of Ord.
-Chanonry Point at Fortrose and Rosemarkie, one of the best places to spot bottlenose dolphins in Europe.
-RSPB reserves can be found at both Fairy Glen by Rosemarkie and Udale Bay further north.
+Chanonry Point at Fortrose and Rosemarkie, one of the best places to spot bottlenose dolphins in Europe (shown below).
+RSPB reserves can be found at both Fairy Glen by Rosemarkie (see below) and Udale Bay further north.
 In addition, there are opportunities to see deer, osprey, otters, seals and Scots Pine.

 Highfield House is situated at the very start of the North Coast 500 Route (NC500).
 It is an excellent stop off point for those wanting to further explore northern Scotland.
 Many will spend 3-5 days in the area before they head further north along the NC500.
 The route covers a total distance of just over 500 miles.
 The stunning scenery takes you through Wester Ross, Sutherland, Caithness, Easter Ross, The Black Isle and Invernes-shire.

 There is the opportunity to do horse riding at the Chapelton Equestrian Centre nearby.
 Muir of Ord has a good range of facilities, including a doctors' surgery, a pharmacy, a butchers and bakers, two small grocery shops, a garage, post office and a golf course that is part of the James Braid Trail.

 The pleasant town of Beauly (Beauly Priory shown below) is 4-5 miles to the south, with the historic villages of Fortrose, Rosemarkie and Cromarty (Hugh Miller's Cottage and the Cromarty Courthouse shown below) not too far away either.